Date: 8 December 2016. Anchor Down by

 just for me is a true delight.

 retirement thing is awesome.
-I don't have to be anywhere.
+I do not have to be anywhere.

 Boaters should realize schedules are guidelines for the future